-- More than 10 percent of all Medicare beneficiaries live in California, but only about 15 percent of the state’s population has Medicare coverage, versus more than 18 percent of the US population.
+- More than 10 percent of all Medicare beneficiaries live in California, but only about 16 percent of the state’s population has Medicare coverage, versus about 19 percent of the US population.

-- 43 percent of California Medicare beneficiaries are enrolled in private Medicare coverage — mostly Medicare Advantage plans, but there are also some California residents with Medicare Cost plans.
+- Nearly 46 percent of California Medicare beneficiaries are enrolled in private Medicare Advantage plans.

-- 28 insurers offer Medigap plans in California and more than half a million people have Medigap coverage in the state.
+- 27 insurers offer Medigap plans in California and nearly 600,000 people have Medigap coverage in the state.
 Medigap insurers are required to offer coverage to people under 65, but not if they have end-stage renal disease.

 - Per-enrollee Original Medicare spending in California is slightly lower than the national average.

 Extended enrollment opportunity for Californians in areas affected by 2020 wildfires

 The annual Medicare open enrollment period for 2021 coverage ended on December 7, 2020.